Can Dogs Eat Sage? What The Science Says

 Feeding Sage to Dogs

-If you have doubts, be sure to consult with your veterinarian to determine if sage is safe for your individual dog.
+If you have any doubts, be sure to consult with your veterinarian to determine if sage is safe for your individual dog.

 Conclusion